-- 1. From watch face, keep the crown pressed to enter Settings. - 2.
-Scroll to Alarms and enter the menu by tapping on its name or pressing the crown. - 3.
-Scroll to Storm alarm and toggle it on/off by tapping on its name or pressing the crown.
+- 1. From watch face, press the lower button or swipe up and scroll to Alarms and enter by pressing the middle button. - 2.
+Scroll to Storm alarm and toggle on/off by pressing the middle button.

 When a storm alarm sounds, pressing any button ends the alarm.
 If no button is pressed, the alarm notification lasts for one minute.
 The storm symbol remains on the display until the weather conditions stabilize (pressure drop slows down).